gka/d3-jetpack/README.md

     .style('background', 'yellow')
 ```

 This might mess with the joined data and/or return duplicate elements.
-Usually better to save a variable, but sometimes useful.
+Usually better to save a variable, but sometimes useful when working with nested html.

 <a name="translate" href="#translate">#</a> selection.<b>translate</b>(<i>[xPos, yPos]</i>) [<>](https://github.com/gka/d3-jetpack/blob/master/src/translate.js "Source")